mohaelmi/MidtermProject/planning/demo_script.md

 ### **Browsing For Bike** - Sofia

 - Login as new user
-- Browse bike, make initial favourite
+- Browse bike, make initial favourite Mountain Majesty bike
-- Search by price, make a second favourite
+- Search by price 0- 1000, make a second favourite (mohas post)
 - Check favourites tab and choose one bike from there
 - Send message to seller